-Answer: As taught in the ‘Understanding Amituofo via the Amitabha Sutra’ course:http://thedailyenlightenment.com/2013/07/understanding-amituofo-via-the-amitabha-sutra-12th-run, one of the benefits from diligent and sincere nianfo practice is that one will not have a sudden death.
+Answer: As taught in the ‘Understanding Amituofo via the Amitabha Sutra’ course: https://thedailyenlightenment.com/2017/12/understanding-amituofo-via-the-amitabha-sutra-20th-run, one of the benefits from diligent and sincere Nianfo practice is that one will not have sudden death.
 This is due to sufficient connection to the great protective blessings of Amituofo, combined with regular personal positive karma created, that keeps any existing strong negative karma (that is being diluted) from ripening abruptly.

-Indeed, anyone who does not muster the Three Provisions (Faith, Aspiration, Practice: http://purelanders.com/2010/04/01/the-three-provisions-of-faith-aspiration-practice/) in time will return to Samsara instead of making it to Pure Land.
-It is possible for negative karma to be so strong (e.g. in terms of distracting pain and afflictions) that it becomes difficult to nianfo when dying.
-Despite this, the point is to simply do our best, with utmost sincerity riding upon unwavering faith and strong aspiration, and not stop doing so – even right on the brink of death.
-If one, when dying, imagines oneself to have strong negative karma that might obstruct nianfo, and thus becomes lax in doing so, of course, this person will not make it to Pure Land.
+Indeed, anyone who does not muster the Three Provisions (Faith, Aspiration, Practice: https://purelanders.com/2018/02/08/the-three-provisions) in time will return to Samsara instead of making it to Pure Land.
+It is possible for negative karma to be so strong (e.g. in terms of distracting pain and afflictions) that it becomes difficult to Nianfo when dying.
+Despite this, the point is to simply do our best, with utmost sincerity riding upon unwavering Faith and strong Aspiration, and not stop doing so – even right on the brink of death.
+If one, when dying, imagines oneself to have strong negative karma that might obstruct Nianfo, and thus becomes lax in doing so, of course, this person will not make it to Pure Land.

 What If There Is ‘No Time’ To Nianfo Due To Sudden Death?